Tauromachian/mgrid/README.md

 </div>
 ```

-Additionally you can pass down you own breakpoints if you use SCSS.
+Additionally you can pass down your own breakpoints if you use SCSS.
 Example:

 ```scss
 @use "~mgrid/container.scss" with (